Namaste! Aap kaise hai?” enquired a pleasant voice with a discernible Australian accent. “Aapka naam kya hain? Mera naam Teela hai.”

 Teela’s husband, Derek, of Chinese/Australian descent, also loves India.
 Their keen desire to give back to the Indian community in Sydney led them to much research and meetings with Indians in the area.
 Going against the conventional wisdom of teaching English to immigrants, Derek decided to invite Indians to teach Hindi to non-Hindi speaking residents.
 Thus, Chai and Chat was launched in 2018 as a collaboration between Community Church Hornsby and IABBV Hindi School, Thornleigh.
 The initiative has a simple vision – to bring people together and to be a meeting point for those who love Indian culture.

 Mala Mehta, Principal of IABBV Hindi School, helped lay a strong foundation for the functional learning of Hindi.
-Initially, the group focussed on improving their spoken Hindi skills, slowly progressing into writing and reading by employing several mobile applications, print and online sources.
+Initially, the group focused on improving their spoken Hindi skills, slowly progressing into writing and reading by employing several mobile applications, print and online sources.
 Their primary resource is a book from the University of Texas called Get Started In Hindi by Rupert Snelling – specifically authored to suit the Western-style and context of learning (with accompanying audio and YouTube resources).

 Chai and Chat meets every week during the school term with a core group of around 12 people.
 However, since their inception, they’ve had about 24 short-term visitors.
 The group is a vibrant representation of several ethnicities and cultures.
 In every session, each individual shares how they’ve used their Hindi language skills during the week, followed by a literary presentation by the facilitator.
 Later, the group is divided into smaller teams, where the team members practise Hindi along with their assigned tutors.
 The participants also indulge in fun conversations around books, food, culture and Bollywood.
 Teela’s favourite Bollywood movie is Lagaan.